alexandredenes/moleculer-net/README.md

    }

    public async Task<int> Method2() {
-      //service2.hello is a nodejs service
+      //service2.hello is another service (a nodejs running on moleculer-demo, for instance)
       //the second parameter is a JObject with the action parameters (null implies no parameters)
       //and the third parameter is a JObject with the options (null implies no options) var result = await _context.Call("service2.hello", null, null);